brandomota/brandomota/README.md

  - I have ~~a cat two cats!~~ one cat 🐈 (RIP Abdur...)
  - I love motorsports, and caps, and caps from motorsports teams 🏎
  - I learned to love wine 🍷
- - I don't have a band yet, i know...
+ - ~~I don't have a band yet, i know...~~ i play guitar in a brazillian horror-punk band called Aberrações H.P.
  - I Love Sci-fi books, films, etc
- - I have 3 guitars, 1 acoustic guitar and 1 cavaquinho (i'm brazillian, is required hahaha)
+ - I have ~~3~~ 5 guitars, 1 acoustic guitar, 1 bass guitar and 1 cavaquinho (i'm brazillian, is required hahaha)

 ---
 ### My Stats